frankkimrobotics/grasp_underactuated/README.md

 Organization of the Repo:

-There are four main modules: a data folder, a high level scripts folder to run each module, a manipulation folder (which includes the key UKF file), a blender rendering folder, and a FoundationPose estimation folder.
+There are four main modules, each with a separate folder: Data Collection, High Level Scripts (includes evaluation files), Manipulation (includes the UKF file), Blender Rendering, and FoundationPose State Estimation.

 1. Scripts

-This is the main file to run the pipeline.
-Currently, the manipulation stack has to be run on its own (see below), but rollout_imgs_main.py is the file that can run both the rendering and pose estimation modules.
+This has all the main files needed to run the pipeline, although currently the manipulation stack has to be run on its own (see below). rollout_imgs_main.py is the file that can run both the rendering and pose estimation modules.
 The eval files generate plots evaluating the estimations from either FoundationPose or the UKF output, generating a bunch of plots.
 The launch files are needed to setup bproc in the right env (for generating renders). add_noise_to_imgs.py adds noise to the images generated from the render (this was for tuning the UKF).

 2. Complementarity-Free-Dexterous-Manipulation